* Launches new company signature "One Planet. One Health"

 Faber told Reuters that Danone, which has no large controlling shareholder, was "no more and no less than usual" vulnerable to a possible takeover bid.

-"Everywhere people want to regain control over their food.
-The question is: do we resist or do we accompany the movement?" he said.
-"The answer is clear.
-There is revolution and we are going to do it," Faber, a rock climber and campaigner for corporate social responsibility, said.
+"Everywhere people want to regain control over their food," said Faber, a rock climber and campaigner for corporate social responsibility.

 BUYING INTO THE FUTURE